jacobwilliams/NumDiff/README.md

 # Status

-This is a work in progress...
+This is currently an experimental work in progress and is not production ready.
+The goal is a comprehensive library that contains a full suite of computationally efficient implementations of algorithms for sparsity determination and numerical differentiation.

 # License